jsolve/jsolve.github.io/_posts/2015-05-23-strings-escape.markdown

 title:  "Sweetener - Escapes"
 date:   2015-05-23 16:03:03
 categories: java
-tags: java, sweetener, Strings, Escapes
+tags: java sweetener Strings Escapes
 author: Łukasz Stypka
 ---
 Everyone, sooner or later, must face with escaping characters problem.
 For this reason we have created a special class `Escapes` as part of `sweetener` project, which goal is solve this problem. `Escapes` class contains five special methods to escape special characters for: